 The reason we practice or meditate or breathe or pray or walk or dance or sing to Spirit/God/Divine/Universe daily is to remember the connection and stay aligned with this truth.
 It’s not so that we can be good people, or gain extra brownie points with this group or that person.
 It’s for you and your evolution as a spirit being, period.

-The reason we need support from a teacher/mentor healer/helper person is because we cannot see ourselves without a mirror.
+The reason we need support from a teacher/mentor healer/helper person is that we cannot see ourselves without a mirror.
 We make all kinds of horrible decisions about who we are and what our life means without that mirror.
 We keep insisting there are horns coming out of our head and we are not worthy of love when we don’t have a mirror.

-Coupla things I’ve noticed over the years when it comes to getting help, 1) You need to show up and stay put 2) Not all self-care counts as real self care
+Coupla things I’ve noticed over the years when it comes to getting help, 1) You need to show up and stay put 2) Not all self-care counts as real self-care

 Serial Bookers and Drive-By Helpers.
 This is when we go from this person to that one or from this program to that one.
 Or we only book when the crisis is critical.
 Or we buy a package or program or course and don’t allow ourselves to receive it fully.
 While there is no one right way to do your journey, this serial style is often in service of helping you spin in your wounded story, which is more in service to your pain body.
 When you get yourself all swooshed up in this kind of pattern, nobody gets to see the real you.
 Nobody has time to know you and remember you.
 And this makes it very difficult to give you the kind of love which heals.
 It’s very hard to shine a light for you or offer to help you when you are sprinting past me at 80 miles an hour.